MishDivy/-anim-t380-2022-assignments/assignment-final/README.md

-# OpenAI-SD
+# OpenAI - Substance Designer Plugin

-This repo contains experiments with OpenAI in Substance Designer.
+This project contains plugin to use OpenAI DALL-E2 inside Substance Designer.